These 10 best SaaS marketing books should be mandatory reading for every B2B Software VP Marketing or B2B SaaS CMO, and the senior members of their...

 - What are your compensation expectations?

-I believe that a Marketing team leader can never stop recruiting.
+I believe that a marketing team leader can never stop recruiting.
 The reality of the marketing profession is that great talent will always be in short supply, so you constantly must develop new interns, junior- and senior hires.
 Team members who become very good at what they do will leave your team to larger software companies or might not be able to keep up with your needs and have to be replaced.
 I like to always have interns in my team, to develop and constantly bring in creative energy.
+The key to team structure is it is always evolving.